Testimonials

 Hear from some priests from our past Medjugorje Pilgrimages:

 Fr.
-John Anthony Boughton, Vicar of CFRs, one of our Spiritual Directors in June 2022
+John Anthony Boughton, General Superior of CFRs, one of our Spiritual Directors in June 2022

 Homily

 Fr.
-Jim Blount, SOLT, Spiritual Director in October 2022 - Preparing us for our first Mass in Medjugorje
+Jim Blount, SOLT, worldwide evangelist and exorcist, Spiritual Director in October 2022 - Preparing us for our first Mass in Medjugorje

 “…with profound joy and gratitude I thank you from the bottom of my heart for offering me this valuable and meaningful trip.